asyaharoyan/inspira/README.md

 The logo of the application has been designed by me using **CorelDraw**

 Default profile pictures had been downloaded from **Google** and has been used only for educational purposes.

+### Acknowledgments

+The project was extremely challenging and I would not be able to finish it without the support I recieved from my mentor **Julia Konovalova**, the tutors who helped me to debug my project when needed, **Code Institute** walkthrough and the Slack community.